How do images of our body change the way we see ourselves?

 The body can act, feel and give new meaning.

 My body exists.
 My body lives.
 My body is present.
 My body breaths.
 My body stands.
 My body sits.
 My body moves.
 My body senses.
 My body feels.
 My body plays.
 My body believes.
 My body communicates.
 My body touches.
 My body speaks.
 My body listens.
 My body connects.
-My body My body eats.
+My body eats.
 My body drinks.
 My body bleeds.
 My body hurts.
 My body destroys.
 My body restores.
 My body serves.
 My body loves.
 My body caresses.
 My body helps.
 My body cares.
 My body gives.
 My body takes.
 My body craves.
 My body desires.
 My body discharges.
 My body charges.
 My body achieves.
 My body creates.
 My body debates.
-My body is transitory.
 My body changes.
 My body evolves.
 My body adapts.
 My body grows.
 My body develops.
 My body ages.
 My body resists.
 My body recovers.
 My body matures.
 My body spiritualizes.
 My body dreams.
 My body rests.
 My body ignores.
 My body fights.
 My body battles.
 My body accepts.
 My body decays.
 My body is mortal.

 After I experimented with body positions and how that makes me feel, I started challenging my body.